bbeek/refactorlegacy/Labs/Day2/Readme.md

 	> **Note** If you find such a bug in a real refactoring, you can fix it *only if and when* you know its an previously unfound bug
 	> and do this of course after refactoring.
 Proceed with caution however as other code or workflows might depend on this "undocumented feature".

-* Change the assertion to the expected value.
+* Change the assertion to the expected value.<br/>
 	Again, as we do not want to mix refactoring with adding features/bugfixing, document the actual incorrect for now in the assertion:
 	```c#
 	((OkObjectResult)price).Value.Should().Be("{ \"Cost\": 34}");